ems-project/EMSFormBundle/Resources/doc/validations.md

 ### CompanyNumber <a name="companynumber"/>
 Validate that the input string is a valid company registration number in Belgium.

+### CompanyNumberMultiple <a name="companynumbermultiple"/>
+Validate that the input string contains only valid company registration numbers in Belgium.

 ### Email <a name="email"/>
 Validate email input as per HTML5 standard definition.